 Why "let's just split it equally" is where partnerships go to die.

 The fix isn't a harder conversation.
 It's a structured one: weigh what actually matters to your company, score each founder out loud, and let the math propose a split.
 Then protect it with vesting so nobody walks away with a full stake for a few months' work, and see what dilution does to you all when you raise.
-This tool runs that math — every number is shown, nothing leaves your browser.
+This tool runs that math.
+Every number is shown, nothing leaves your browser unless you sign in to save.

 - Equity split